May 27, 2015

 - There are currently 1,558 people signed up for Order 20.

 - All sales are on a first-come-first-serve basis.
 We are working hard to eventually have stock.
 For more information, please read this blog article.

 - Orders tend to sell out quickly.
-Popular wheels can sell in five minutes.
+Popular wheels can sell out in less than five minutes.
 We suggest being online at 9:55am PDT if you are interested in buying wheels.
-Please know there is no pressure to buy, we just want to be honest.

-- Order 19 is scheduled to take place in late March/early April 2015 and is estimated to have approximately 700 wheels.
+- Order 21 is scheduled to take place in late mid/late July 2015 and is estimated to have approximately 700 wheels.